 I realize the civil-military divide is the greatest it’s ever been in this country and that some may still think my military experience does not “translate” into civilian industries.
 (A topic that we could go on about for days.)
 However, these skills that I acquired in the military have more than set me up for success in managing a small business and helping others to do the same.
 In fact, I often laugh at how stressed other travel agents get over hiccups with their clients’ trips (flight delays, etc.).
 While we at Kinship Vacations take our clients’ trips very seriously and pay very strict attention to detail when it comes to logistics, we all have a slightly different perspective on it all.
 Whereas we all come from the military community and trained and experiences with real “life or death” workplace occurrences, we are able to more calmly handle comparatively small issues such as flight delays with less stress.
 (It’s all about your perspective.)
 The travel industry is fun!
 We GET TO help people do fun things!
 We are not dealing with serious/ scary things like we did in the military.

-To put it all into perspective, when I hear from someone that I may not have enough time or experience in the travel industry to teach and lead others, I have to remind myself of stories like this.
+To put it all into perspective, when I hear from someone that I may not have enough time or experience in the travel industry lead others, and give other travel advisors training, I have to remind myself of stories like this.
 (There’s many more where this came from.)
 As a 22-year-old Executive Officer of a Counter/Human Intelligence Company in Afghanistan, I was tasked with leading a convoy from Bagram to Kabul.
 It’s about one-hour from Bagram to Kabul, the capital city.
 (The most nerve-wracking part wasn’t so much the space between, but navigating the crazy city streets of Kabul, a place with an unorderly street naming and numbering convention and an overall higher security risk for me and my soldiers.)
 This would be my second-ever combat convoy and I had never been to Kabul.
 I did my planning, I rehearsed, I established contingencies, I (over)communicated with my soldiers, I talked with people that had been there, and decided on the best routes.
 When it was time to go, a couple dozen soldiers got in their vehicles and followed me to a place I’d never been.
 They had faith in me.
 They trusted me.
 I had faith in them and trusted them.
 If I remember correctly, all of them were older than me.
 On this mission, they were all men.
 Several of them were much more experienced than I was – some with previous combat deployment under their belt.
 Yet, we trusted each other with our lives on a journey that we didn’t know the outcome, to a place I had never been.

 Some people are born leaders.
 I was.
 Ever since I can remember, I’ve been leading people.
 Even from the time I was in 4thgrade leading my fellow classmates on a tour of the Galleria dell’ Accademia in Florence, Italy to see the David, to all the sports and clubs I lead in high school, to the honor of being the top graduate of my college ROTC class.
 I don’t need to prove that anymore, especially to that seasoned travel agent that questioned my abilities.